Species Introduction

 Acclimation Process

-When introducing new Banded Corys to your aquarium, a proper acclimation process is essential to minimize stress and ensure a smooth transition.
+Introducing your Banded Corys to their new home requires careful acclimation to minimize stress and ensure a smooth transition.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually add small amounts of aquarium water to the bag every 5 minutes for about an hour.
-This process allows the fish to adjust to the water parameters of their new home.
-Once acclimated, gently release the fish into the tank using a net to avoid introducing excess bag water.
-Avoid placing them directly into the tank, as this can lead to fluctuations in water quality.
-Providing a calm and dimly lit environment during the initial introduction will help the Banded Corys feel secure as they explore their new surroundings.
+After this, gradually introduce small amounts of tank water into the bag every 5 minutes, allowing the fish to adjust to the water parameters.
+This process should take approximately 30 minutes.
+Once acclimated, gently release the Banded Corys into the tank using a net to avoid introducing excess bag water, which may contain harmful substances.
+Observing their behavior during the first few hours in their new environment is crucial, as it allows you to ensure they are settling in comfortably.

 Long-term Care